matter-labs-archive/matter-network/README.md

 User's interaction with *Ignis* can take form in four different operations.

-- Registration/deposit - user can register his public key and obtain a free account number in *Ignis*
+- `Registration/deposit` - user can register his public key and obtain a free account number in *Ignis*
-- Transfer - user can either send a part of his funds to another user or can send them to the special address of zero.
+- `Transfer` - user can either send a part of his funds to another user or can send them to the special address of zero.
 Transfer to zero is considered as a partial exit (different from complete exit described below), so as soon as a block with such transaction is verified, the user can withdraw a corresponding amount using the smart-contract in Ethereum network
-- Exit - this is what we call a "complete exit".
+- `Exit` - this is what we call a "complete exit".
 Such operation withdraws a complete user's balance and un-registers his public key
-- Emergency exit - in the case if *Ignis* network experiences a long-term downtime (all participants are not processing transactions), the smart-contract goes in "emergency mode" and allows every user to exit full balances using the smart-contract
+- `Emergency exit` - in the case, if *Ignis* network experiences a long-term downtime (all participants are not processing transactions), the smart-contract goes in "emergency mode" and allows every user to exit full balances using the smart-contract

-### Multi operator model
+### Multi-operator model

 To support efficient multi-operator model we propose the following technical solutions: